GalexDL/SpineVEE/README.md

 # Contact
 - If i missed any potential features that is possible in this version of Pixi or any MAJOR bugs.
 Contact me on twitter: @LostGalex

-# Set-up Guide
-This is a website that you have to run locally.
-If you have no knowledge of how to, its very simple.

-- Download the ZIP file in releases and extract it
-- Download VSCode
-- Go to Extensions and Install 'Live Server' created by Ritwick Dey (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-- Click File, Open Folder, and click the folder you extracted previously
-- After the project fully loads in, you should see a "Go live" button on the bottom of the screen.
-- which should bring up your browser, if it doesnt type [Insert IP Here]:5500 or 127.0.0.1:5500 into your browser

-# Adding your model
-- Put all your files needed for you model in SleepData/YourModelHere (make more folders if you want to use more then one)
-- Go to data and open model.json and atlas.json and put he folder path to the relavant files